 - 3.1 There is no statutory requirement for a local authority to have a formal Scrap Metal Dealers licensing policy; however, a Council can choose to adopt such a policy.
 This is for the benefit of business owners as well as reassuring the general public and other public bodies.
 It also reinforces the Regulators Code when dealing with applications by promoting effective practice, and ensuring proportionate, consistent and targeted regulator activity, whilst also developing a transparent and effective dialogue and understanding between regulators and those we regulate. - 3.2 Although there is no statutory requirement to undertake a review of the policy statement it is accepted best practice to review it at regular intervals to ensure that policy remains up to date and relevant.
 It is generally recognised that a period of 3 years is reasonable before a policy should be reviewed.
-Swale first adopted a policy on 12th July 2018 and therefore it now needs to be reviewed. - 3.6 As the policy is not a statutory requirement there is no need for it to be formally adopted by Council following consideration by General Licensing Committee. - 3.7 The draft Scrap Metal Dealers Licensing policy is attached as Appendix I.
+Swale first adopted a policy on 12th July 2018, the policy was reviewed in July 2021 and now needs to be reviewed again. - 3.6 As the policy is not a statutory requirement there is no need for it to be formally adopted by Council following consideration by Licensing Committee. - 3.7 The draft Scrap Metal Dealers Licensing policy is attached as Appendix I. As there have been no changes to the legislation the policy remains unchanged from that previously adopted.